bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 libtest-taint-perl libauthen-radius-perl libfile-slurp-perl
 libencode-detect-perl libmodule-build-perl libnet-ldap-perl
 libauthen-sasl-perl libtemplate-perl-doc libfile-mimeinfo-perl
-libhtml-formattext-withlinks-perl libgd-dev lynx-cur graphviz python-sphinx`
+libhtml-formattext-withlinks-perl libgd-dev libmysqlclient-dev lynx-cur graphviz python-sphinx`

-If you plan to use SQlite as your database, you will need to also install the appropriate packages for that.
+If you plan to use a database other than MySQL, you will need to also install the appropriate packages for that.

 Gentoo